vincmazet/bip/_sources/restoration/outro.md

 * the median filter in the case of salt-and-pepper noise,
 * the filtering of certain areas of the spectrum in the case of periodic noise.

-Many other methods exist, for example, regularization (we have seen the TV regularization, but others are possible), wavelet approaches, statistical approaches, non-local means [[Buades et al. 2005](B:segmentation:Buades2005)] or deep learning methods.
+Many other methods exist, for example, regularization (we have seen TV regularization, but others are possible), wavelet approaches, statistical approaches, non-local means [[Buades et al. 2005](B:segmentation:Buades2005)] or deep learning methods.
 These methods are more complex than the usual denoising approach detailed in this chapter but are more efficient.